-Many considerations go to the decoration of a sundial including its shape, the color of the plate, the shape of the style, the color of hour lines and declination lines, the border, the font used for text labels and the motto, the motto text itself and any drawing you may add on the sundial (animals, landscape, church...), to name a few.
+Many considerations can go into the decoration of a sundial.
+These including its shape, the color of the plate, the shape of the style, the color of hour lines and declination lines, the border, the font used for text labels and the motto, the motto text itself and any drawing you may add on the sundial (animals, landscape, church, etc.), to name a few.